donovanh/activate/README.md

 ## Demo

 A [live demo on Hop.ie](http://hop.ie/activate) shows how this can look.
+(Note: the demo page is under development, I'll put together something prettier soon)

 ## Usage